Sean Smith (defensive end)

-Sean Warfield Smith (born May 29, 1967) is an American former professional football defensive end in the National Football League (NFL).
+Sean Warfield Smith (born May 29, 1967) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played two seasons for the New England Patriots from 1990 to 1991.
-He was selected by the Patriots in the 11th round of the 1990 NFL draft.
+He played college football for the Georgia Tech Yellow Jackets and was selected by the Patriots in the 11th round of the 1990 NFL draft.